 - Search for Feedback and Ask Around: Look up customer reviews and ask people with similar websites for their recommendations (especially if they have successful business going for them).

-- Test Out Demos: Sometimes the best way to know if it works is to try it out, and many of these automation software provide trial demos (some of which are free!).
+- Test Out Demos: Sometimes the best way to know if it works is to try it out, and many of this automation software provides trial demos (some of which are free!).

 - Be Detailed: Invest enough time from the start to find the best marketing automation software – particularly one that will grow with your website needs.
 This means paying attention to usability as it will determine how much value your team may extract from the tool.